How To Get Promoted Sooner

 It’s a bit counterintuitive.
 Maybe even uncomfortable at first.

-The only way to know is to ask and be open to hearing the answers.
-Be prepared to ask a lot of questions without getting defensive or engage a coach who can do this for you.
+The only way to know is to ask.
+Be open to hearing the answers.
+Prepare to ask a lot of questions without getting defensive or engage a coach who can do this for you.
 Priority number one is to understand where you stand.

 This requires humility, a willingness to be vulnerable, openness to others’ input, and a willingness to work on the things you need.
 Pick the top 3.
 No more, to start.

-3. Prepare yourself to start sharing what you are working on with the people who matter.
+3. Prepare yourself to share what you are working on with the people who matter.

-Your goal is to leave the people who get a vote with the sense that you are self-aware so you get promoted over the ones you aren’t.
-That you know what you need to work on, and that you are ready to work hard to do that.
-Be prepared to ask for their help with it.
+Your goal is to make the people who get a vote believe you are self-aware so you get promoted over the ones who aren’t.
+They need to believe you know what you need to work on, and that you will work hard to do that.
+Ask for their help with it.
 Get their advice and find out who can help.
 Then go talk to them.
-If you feel comfortable, tell your team what you are working on.
-Ask for their help too.
+If you feel comfortable, share what you are working on.
+Ask for your team’s help too.
 Often, just by having these conversations, we can create the perception of progress.
-Be sure to check in periodically, not to be a pest, but to get their feedback on how you’re doing.
+Be sure to check in periodically to get feedback on how you’re doing.
 Particularly when you have progress to share.

 One of my clients was a VP of Merchandising for a large retailer.
-He was being considered for SVP, but the powers that be didn’t think he was strategic enough.
+He was considered for a promotion, but he was not perceived as strategic enough.
 The competition was fierce.
-Truly a dog-eat-dog kind of place.
-We did some 360 feedback and helped him better understand how he was perceived and what ‘not strategic’ really meant in this organization.
+We did 360 feedback and he learned more about how he was perceived and what the feedback meant.
 The funny thing was that this guy had a great strategy.
-He had built a team with a lot of foresight and seemed to understand the big picture.
-But perceptions are perceptions and he had never really shared his strategy with others.
+He had built a team with a lot of foresight and understood the big picture.
+But perceptions real and he had never shared his strategy.
 We helped him turn his strategy into a beautiful presentation.
-He set up “strategic planning meetings” with many senior people who would influence the decision to promote him.
-He shared his strategy presentation and talked about how his area both impacted and integrated into the broader organization and the business results he expected to drive.
-He received great feedback on his ability to think strategically and was promoted 3 months later.
+He set up “strategic planning meetings” with stakeholders who could influence promotion decisions.
+He talked about how his area impacted and integrated into the broader organization and the results he expected to drive.
+As a result, he received great feedback on his ability to think strategically was amazing and was promoted 3 months later.